Read about the founding of Students Against Hindutva here.

-Ever since Narendra Modi was elected prime minister in 2014, he and the right-wing Bharatiya Janata Party (BJP) have championed a hardline and revisionist brand of Hindu nationalism, known as Hindutva.
+Ever since Narendra Modi was elected prime minister in 2014, he and the right-wing Bharatiya Janata Party (BJP) have put in place a hardline and revisionist brand of Hindu nationalism, known as Hindutva.
 Hindutva has a long history of erasing India’s myriad of cultures and faiths, aiming to redefine the country into a Hindu civilization and promoting violent and exclusionary attitudes toward Muslims.

 We believe that the fight for equal treatment for India’s Muslims is also fundamentally a fight for India’s secularism and democracy.
-This is a fight for the future, which must be fought by those who will inherit the future.
+Particularly after the Delhi pogroms, this is a fight for the future, which must be fought by those who will inherit the future.

 The goal of this campaign is to amplify the civil disobedience movement persisting across India.
 We express solidarity with those who have faced the brunt of horrific state brutality and police violence, particularly the student protesters at Jamia Millia and Aligarh Muslim University.
 We aim to maintain international pressure on the Modi government and amplify the voices of the protestors risking their lives on the real front-lines—not to lead a movement that isn’t ours.
 As those in the diaspora or those who may be unaffected by the implications of the NRC and CAA, we believe that it is our responsibility to organize in support of those who are fighting for secularism and democracy.
 As the Modi government refuses to pay heed to the protests across India, we hope that continued international pressure will help tip the scales in the protesters' favor.